Shantinatha: Colossal statues

 In 2016, the tallest statue of Shantinatha, with a height of 54 ft, was erected in Ajmer.
 The 32 ft statue of Shantinath at Prachin Bada Mandir, Hastinapur and Shantinath Jinalaya, Shri Mahavirji.
 Aggalayya Gutta in Warangal has a 30 ft image carved in 11th century CE.
 The 22.5 ft statue of Shantinath at Bhojpur Jain Temple.

 Aharji enshrines a 22 ft idol installed in 1180 CE.
 Shantinatha basadi, Halebidu houses a 18 ft idol.
 Naugaza Digambar Jain temple in Alwar has 17.5 ft colossi dated 922 CE.
 The 15 ft image at Shantinatha temple, Khajuraho and Shantinath Basadi, Chandragiri.
 The 12.5 ft statue in Bahuriband and Pawagiri, built in the 12th century.
+Aggalayya Gutta is a historic Jain site situated on a hillock in Hanamkonda that feature 30 ft image of Shantinatha.